natkiypie/dotfiles/README.md

 ## Github CLI

-> GitHub CLI is an open source tool for using GitHub from your computer's command line.
-When you're working from the command line, you can use the GitHub CLI to save time and avoid switching context.
+> GitHub CLI is an open source tool for using GitHub from your computer's ~~command line~~ terminal.
+When you're working from the ~~command line~~ terminal, you can use the GitHub CLI to save time and avoid switching context.

 - https://docs.github.com/en/github-cli/github-cli/quickstart
 - https://github.com/cli/cli/blob/trunk/docs/install_linux.md#official-sources